Nickelodeon in amusement parks

-Since the 1990s, Nickelodeon, a worldwide children's television network and franchise, owned by Paramount Global, has had an involvement in the creation and theming of amusement parks rides.
+Since the 1990s, Nickelodeon, a worldwide children's television network and franchise, owned by Paramount Skydance Corporation, has had an involvement in the creation and theming of amusement parks rides.

 Several amusement parks have featured themed areas entirely devoted to the Nickelodeon brand whilst others have featured standalone attractions.
 Nickelodeon attractions currently exist at Movie Park Germany, Pleasure Beach Blackpool, Mall of America, Sea World, and American Dream Meadowlands.
-Attractions previously existed at California's Great America, Canada's Wonderland, Carowinds, Dreamworld, Kings Dominion, Kings Island, Universal Studios Florida, Universal Studios Hollywood and WhiteWater World.
+Attractions previously existed at the former Paramount Parks (California's Great America, Canada's Wonderland, Carowinds, Kings Dominion, and Kings Island), as well as Dreamworld, Universal Studios Florida, Universal Studios Hollywood and WhiteWater World.

 History

 On June 7, 1990, Universal Studios Florida opened with an attraction named Nickelodeon Studios.
 It was a television taping studio for the cable television channel Nickelodeon.

 In 1995, Nickelodeon Splat City opened at three former Paramount Parks: California's Great America, Kings Dominion and Kings Island.
 These attractions were inspired by the game shows that aired on the television network and generally involved slime.
 In 1999, Kings Dominion closed Nickelodeon Splat City in preparation for the opening of its 2000 attraction, Nickelodeon Central.
 Nickelodeon Central brought a retheme of many of the park's children's rides as well as the addition of new ones.
 Kings Island followed suit, closing its Splat City in 2000 and opening Nickelodeon Central in 2001.
 This area would later be expanded and renamed Nickelodeon Universe in 2006.